An excerpt from the book Open Heart, Clear Mind by Venerable Thubten Chodron.

 Are ethical and do much listening.

-Take the best as companion.
+Take the best as companions.

 How are we to link this advice with our effort to develop impartial love and compassion for everyone?
 Mentally, we try to look beyond people’s superficial qualities and cherish them all equally.
 However, as we aren’t yet Buddhas, we’re still easily influenced by others.